 It wouldn't be a Denver Flea without a selection of great local brews to have in hand while you shop, which is why is we're stoked to have Great Divide Brewing Company as our beer sponsor.
-In addition to pouring at the SPring Flea, they have two great spots to check out in Mile High - the original Denver brewery and tap room, located in the LoDo area, and The Barrel Bar in RiNo, which is home to a new state-of-the-art packaging facility, canning line, barrel aged and sour beer storage, and intimate new taproom.
+In addition to pouring at the Summer Flea, they have two great spots to check out in Mile High - the original Denver brewery and tap room, located in the LoDo area, and The Barrel Bar in RiNo, which is home to a state-of-the-art packaging facility, canning line, barrel aged and sour beer storage, and intimate taproom.
 The Barrel Bar features a full line-up of Great Divide beers, including many seasonal, Barrel Aged, and limited release offerings.

 what was your inspiration for starting great divide?